akansh30/Medmcqa-Chatbot/README.md

 The `respond` node formats the output with the question, options, correct answer, and a cleaned explanation using the Llama3 model via Groq.
 Explanation cleanup is offloaded to the LLM, while all factual content remains dataset-based.
 This structure ensures safety, readability and easy extensibility.

+### LLM choice:
+The LLM used in this project is `llama3-70b-8192`, accessed via Groq’s high-speed API.
+I chose this model because it offers a **strong balance between performance and cost**, and Groq provides **fast inference** for free, making it ideal for real-time chatbot applications.
+In this chatbot, the LLM is used only to refine the explanation field from the Medmcqa dataset.
+It cleans up noisy text like "Ref." or "Reference" improving readability while preserving the medical accuracy already present in the dataset.
+This keeps the chatbot grounded and accurate.

+### FAISS Vector database:
+I chose FAISS as the vector database because it's lightweight, fast and works well for local setups.
+While I initially explored using Weaviate for its advanced features but it consumed too much memory for the large MedMCQA dataset.
+FAISS allowed me to efficiently store and search over 180,000 medical question embeddings using minimal resources.
+It pairs well with a simple metadata map, making retrieval both accurate and fast without the overhead of a full database server.

+### Hallucination Prevention Strategy
+To make sure the chatbot only answers questions grounded in the MedMCQA dataset, I implemented multiple layers of filtering in the search logic.
+First, I use exact `string normalization and matching` to catch any direct question hits.
+If there's no exact match, the system moves to `semantic search` using sentence embeddings from the `BAAI/bge-small-en model`.
+But even then, I added a `score threshold` of **0.88** to ensure only highly similar vector matches are considered.
+On top of that, I included a `Jaccard similarity `check based on word overlap between the query and candidate questions, requiring at least** 25 percent** overlap.This makes my chatbot hallucination-free and ensures it responds strictly based on the MedMCQA dataset.